cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 Not all CPRs have the same lag between the CPR date (listed in the filename) and the date for a particular signal.

+Standard errors and sample sizes are not applicable to these metrics.

 ### Differences with HHS reports

 An analysis comparing the